On this page

 Lifecycle Jump to heading

 Deno DeployEA runs applications in a serverless environment.
-This means that applications are not always running, and are only started when a request is received.
-When no incoming traffic to the application is received for a period of time, the application is stopped.
+This means that an application is not always running and is only started when a request is received.
+When no incoming traffic is received for a period of time, the application is stopped.

 Applications can be started and stopped at any time.
-They thus should also start quickly to be able to respond to incoming requests without delay.
+They should start quickly to respond to incoming requests without delay.

-Multiple instances of the same application can be running at the same time.
+Multiple instances of the same application can run simultaneously.
 For example, one instance could be running in the US and another in Europe.
-Each instance is completely isolated from each other, and they do not share any CPU, memory, or disk resources.
-Multiple instances can also be started in the same region if needed, for example to handle high traffic, or while underlying infrastructure is being updated.
+Each instance is completely isolated from the others and they do not share CPU, memory, or disk resources.
+Multiple instances can also start in the same region when needed, such as to handle high traffic or during infrastructure updates.

 Startup Jump to heading

-When the system decides to start an application, it will provision a new sandbox environment to run the application in.
+When the system decides to start an application, it provisions a new sandbox environment for the application.
 This environment is isolated from all other applications.

 It then starts the application using the configured entrypoint and waits for the HTTP server to start.
 If the application crashes before the HTTP server starts, the request that triggered the start will fail with a 502 Bad Gateway error.